danielfears/warden/README.md

 An Azure alternative to the popular tool 'Credulous' for AWS.
 Allows encrypted storage of Azure credentials.

-Authored by Daniel Fears.

 Usage Instructions

 * To install, run '.
-InstallAzuredulous'
-* Supply Azure account credentials
+InstallAzuredulous' and supply Azure account credentials

+* To use, run 'azuredulous' from any directory

-* To uninstall, run '. uninstall.sh' from 'azuredulous' file
+* To uninstall, run '. uninstall.sh' from within '/azuredulous' folder

+Authored by Daniel Fears.